dr4g0nus/Meteor-Boilerplate/README.md

 # Meteor Boilerplate #

-I have created this repo as an easy way to start a new barebones Meteor app.
+I have created this boilerplate as an easy way to start a new barebones Meteor app.
 I have tried to keep it extremely minimalistic and it is primarily aimed at developers who just want to start a new Meteor project without copy and pasting an old one or re-reading Meteor documentation.

+There are several other boilerplates out there that are far more detailed and cover a larger range of use cases.
+They are definitely worth checking out if they suit your needs.
+My primary aim with this boilerplate is to keep things simple and only add packages as I need them with respect to the project at hand.
+Subsequently, this means less removing of unwanted packages and less confusion and package overload for less experienced Meteor developers like myself.

 I will keep improving this as I learn more about Meteor.
 For example, I'll add acceptance testing as soon as I fully understand how to use Nightwatch with Meteor.